VdustR/my-vercel-redirect/README.md

-# My Vercel Middleware for Subdomain Redirection
+# My Vercel App for Subdomain Redirects

+This is a Vercel application that enables subdomain redirection to other domains using Edge Middleware.

 ## Usage

-Fork this repository and modify the `myDomain` and `subdomainMap` variables in `middleware.ts`.
+- Fork this repository and modify the `myDomain` and `subdomainMap` variables in `middleware.ts`.
+- Deploy the forked repository to Vercel and set up the domain listed in the `subdomainMap` variable.

 ## Local Testing